Bio

 Personal Interests

-I love to learn and therefore have numerous interests.
-Some include receiving my black-belt in Okinawan Isshinryu Karate in 1993 from Grand Master Angi Uezu.
-I have been a private instructor and member of the Okinawan Isshinryu Karate and Kobudo Association (OIKKA).
 Because I am passionate about training future leaders and serving others, I was a founding Board member of a non-profit charity, Homeless Children International.
 I have also been an active charter member of North Point Community Church where I has served in numerous leadership and volunteer positions.

 Contact

-Feel free to contact me here on the blog
+Feel free to contact me here on the blog,

-On my Facebook page
+-on my Facebook page,

-Through my LinkedIn profile
+-through my LinkedIn profile,

 Hey Eric.
 A friend passed along to me your blog that mentioned a new business that my wife Shaunti and I started–homespires.com.
 Thanks for the kind words.